Rafael Anton Irisarri :: FAÇADISMS (Black Knoll Editions)

 The album’s eight tracks heave and storm like a tempest being drained of its rage.
 This is the sound of majestic dissipation, of morning afters, fashioned from a mournful haze with cavernous guitars and granular twilight.
 A euphony of a receding tide as one sifts through the remnants of what remains: dust, delusion, and memory. ~Liner notes

 So, overall, FAÇADISMS feels slightly uneven.
-There’s lots to love, and lots that has already been washed out from memory.
-I suppose that fans of this style of ambient will find a lot to absorb, and if you do like this style, the album is most certainly your cup of tea, because its sound is certainly impressive.
-I just wish the album was a bit more engaged at times, yet I still find it seriously satisfying nonetheless.
+There’s lots to love, and lots that has been washed out from memory—but perhaps this was the goal; so we can revisit, re-engage, and process FAÇADISMS again and again, with every listen.
+I suppose that fans of experimental ambient/noise will find a lot to absorb, and if you do like this style, the album is most certainly your cup of tea, because its sound-scrapes are certainly impressive.
+I just wish the album was a bit more balanced at times, yet I still find it seriously satisfying nonetheless.